Randfontein: Tourism

 The Randfontein Show is an annual event that was first held in February 1987 and is now held in February/March of each year.
 The largest show of its kind in western Gauteng, it plays host to live entertainment, family fun, and many things to taste, see and do.
 The Randfontein Show is the fifth largest event of its kind in South Africa and reaches attendances of over 110,000 annually.
 The show takes place at the Greenhills Sport Stadium to the west of the Randfontein Golf Course.
 The Show was cancelled for the first time in 2021 due to COVID-19 restrictions.
 In 2022 the Show was also cancelled due to COVID-19, and as of 2023 there is no longer a Randfontein Show.

 The Golf Course fell into disrepair and has not been functioning since 2020.
 Talk of being renovated and upgraded to a Golf Estate have been heard.

 There is a new show being held yearly in the place of the Randfontein show.
 This is at Tuinhekkie and been growing every year.
 There are also wonderful 4x4 days held on the plots.

-Wonderful places to have some drinks and meet friends include: